Why Do We Recycle?

 - Aluminum catering pans

-Scrap metal, such as old equipment, shelving, and any other pieces of metal larger than cans, can be recycled through the Office for Sustainability by making a request for a pick-up in schooldude(pdf).
+Scrap metal, such as old equipment, shelving, and any other pieces of metal larger than cans, can be recycled through the Office of Energy & Sustainability by making a request for a pick-up in schooldude.

 If your lab has a large volume of lab glass to recycle please contact us to see if we can facilitate a special collection.